telerik/maui-docs/controls/listview/header-footer.md

 ---
 title: Header and Footer
 page_title: .NET MAUI ListView Documentation - Header and Footer
-description: Check our &quot;Header and Footer&quot; documentation article for Telerik ListView for .NET MAUI
+description: Learn more about header and footer templates for the Telerik UI for .NET MAUI ListView control.
 position: 8
 previous_url: /controls/listview/listview-features-header-footer
 slug: listview-features-header-footer